fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-cli.md

 # If not installed previously
 apt-get install openjdk-7-jdk
 ```
-##Install from source
+## Install from source

+First, is necessary to download fogbow manager and install it with maven, <a href="/install-configure-fogbow-manager">for more information</a>.

-To get the lastest stable version of the component, download it from our repository:
+To get the lastest stable version of the component Fogbow Cli, download it from our repository:
 ```shell
 wget https://github.com/fogbow/fogbow-cli/archive/master.zip
 ```